thenexthub/Codira/docs/HowToUpdateDebugInfo.md

 ```

 Here, Pair is a struct containing two Ints, so each `alloc_stack` will receive a
 fragment with the field it is describing.
-Int, in Swift, is itself a struct
+Int, in Codira, is itself a struct
 containing one Builtin.Int64 (on 64 bits systems), so it can itself be SROA'ed.
 Fragments can be chained to describe this.